iron-fish/ironfish/CONTRIBUTING.md

 All pull requests *must* reference a verified issue to be merged into the codebase.
 If the issue the PR solves does not link to a verified issue (or any issue at all), you must create that issue and get it verified before the PR can be reviewed.

+Verification review of new issues will happen multiple times per week, so new issues will be tagged generally within *3 business days*.

 # Contributor Workflow

 Pull requests are the best way to propose a new change to the codebase.